- What time does the boat leave Sihanoukville?

 All beds are fitted with a mosquito net, so you don’t have to bring your own.
 We also provide you with clean sheets and a towel.

-You can securely store your luggage at Thida’s Inn round the corner from The Monkey Island Booking Office (Monkey Republic site).
-Storage costs from $1 a day.
-Call in and see Mark or Thida or ask The Monkey Island Booking Office (Monkey Republic) to call and arrange for you.
+You can securely store your luggage at several places in Sihanoukville.
+Storage usually costs from $1 a day.
+Call in and ask The Monkey Island Booking Desk (Monkey Republic) for more info.

 If you take the early fast catamaran service there is no reason why you cant then take the late 4 PM boat the following day, although Monkey Island is so beautiful it is wise to stay for at least two nights.